runekaagaard/django-treeform/README.md

     def comp(fns, *args, **kwargs):
         """Composes an iterable of callables."""
-        for fn, opts in fns:
+        for fn in fns:
             args, kwargs = fn(opts, *args, **kwargs)

-        return Return(args, kwargs)
+        return args, kwargs

-Treeform uses `comp` to transform a tree into another tree which can be handled by tree basic operations:
+Treeform uses `comp` to transform a tree into another tree which can be handled by three basic operations:

 ## Copy

 Read value for given key at the source and write it to the target.
-In normal django code that would look like:
+In normal Django code that would look like:

     movie = get_movie()
     {